How to Build a Healthy Relationship After Abuse

 Welcome to part one of our four-part blog series on abusive relationships and the trauma that often stems from them.
-We hope this blog feels supportive and instills hope that healing after abuse is possible, and invite you to follow along with the rest of the series:
+We hope this series feels like a deep breath and a supportive space that instills hope that healing after abuse is possible.
+We invite you to follow along as we explore the complexities of moving forward after abuse and the supports that can help you along the way.

 Abusive relationships affect every area of life.
 Whether the abuse is financial, physical, sexual, or emotional/mental, the effects are far reaching and can significantly influence us as we move forward.
 One of the scariest things that survivors of abusive relationships face is a new relationship.